-The second challenge was logistical-- sell, donate or move her heirloom upright piano.
+A huge logistic challenge for Eva was to sell, donate or move her heirloom upright piano.
 The piano was in perfect visual condition, but we discovered unmovable due to four broken wheels and a structural problem.
 Well, the mover refused to move the piano up the new home's unsafe staircase.
 We researched a piano mover but the cost was prohibitive and donating was not an option-- it was a valuable piece and Eva wanted the cash.
 We facilitated a personal visit by Auction Depot LA but the timing to list, sell, pack, and move the piano out of the house before the end of the month was not feasible.
 Finally, we located a professional piano dealer in the Valley, who purchased the piano.
 Eva was pleased to see it go to someone who will properly repair the piece and find a loving owner.

-The third challenge was emotional-- and involved helping Eva through a mortgage disaster that threatened the entire deal.
+Buying a first home was difficult enough but Eva was not prepared for the balance act of the needs of a home Escrow and moving in the same time period.
+Her challenges involved Eva maneuvering through a mortgage disaster that threatened the entire deal.
 She was under constant stress.
 At this point, our team really stood up to the plate and took over the entire project.
 We became her "stress free" zone.
 We did a great deal of listening, were cheerful and kept Eva focused on the big picture of moving.
-We took her calls late at night, wrapped up the last hours of packing two days before the move, and drove down to LA City Hall for encroachment permits.
+We took her calls late at night, wrapped up the last hours of packing two days before the move, and drove down to LA City Hall for encroachment (moving van) permits.
 We arranged for cable shut-off, a cappuccino for Eva the following morning as well as lunch at the new house.
 Yes, we took over a lot of little issues but we made Eva's life easy because she was under so much pressure.

 5 months have passed since Eva and her dogs moved and she is finally enjoying her new space.
 We set her up with a top notch handyman and a painting crew.
 She's purchased new furniture, a new closet system and is celebrating a birthday in just three weeks, which will also serve as her official house warming.
 We'll be looking for the invitation and Eva's inevitable question: Can I book some organizing time to finally tackle the filing system in the office?